CardoAI/cardo-python-utils/README.rst

 CardoAI Python Helper Module
 ============================

-This library allows the utilization of different functions for different scenarios.
+This library allows the utilization of different utility functions for different scenarios.

 Main utils: